 The market has a produce area where you can purchase fresh fruits and vegetables.
 It was amazing to see a meticulously stacked mound of avocados, permissions, strawberries, dragon fruit, and much more.
 Consider trying the strawberries as they’re grown in Dalat.

 Dalat Itinerary Day 2 – Crazy House & Dalat City Tour

-On the second day in Dalat, we’re exploring more of Dalat with visiting the Crazy House and also going on a half day Dalat city tour with OneTrip to explore the Central Highlands.
+On the second day in Dalat, we’re exploring more of Dalat by visiting the Crazy House and also going on a half-day Dalat city tour with OneTrip to explore the Central Highlands.

 Start out the day with a little bit of craziness.
 The Crazy House is a must-visit when you’re in Dalat.
 Barcelona, Spain has artwork by Antonio Gaudi artwork, while Dalat has Crazy House.
 Created by Dr. Dang Viet Nga, she wanted to build a place where she didn’t want to follow any architectural rules and also an expression of her creativity.
 The whole place is a giant maze with quirky sculptures and decor everywhere.

 Navigate through the tight walkways (enough for 1 person to pass by).
 End up at the rooftop with beautiful views of the city, a souvenir shop, or a room with an ocean theme and 3D artwork.
 It’s a fun visit to walk around and see Dr. Dang Vietn Nga’s vision.
 During our visit, there was construction to expand this place even larger.